department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/card-sort/card-sort-research-summary.md

 **Audience labels**

 ``Veterans 65+ with complex care needs`` had a low rate of agreement compared to other labels.

-People put articles we expected to see here into other groups, which demonstrates a broader scope of thinking about those articles.
-People also put articles into this group that applied to only one part of the label ("65+" or "complex care") such as `What is a protected pension?`.
-Simplifying the label may make its intention more clear to both content authors and Veterans.
+- People put articles we expected to see here into other groups, which demonstrates a broader scope of thinking about those articles.
+- People also put articles into this group that applied to only one part of the label ("65+" or "complex care") such as `What is a protected pension?`.
+- Simplifying the label may make its intention more clear to both content authors and Veterans.

+{@LIZ - Do you have any info here regarding how SMEs and Veterans did on this lable?
+Did both groups respond similarly/differently?}

 **Topic labels**

 The [cards added to  `Records` and  `VA account and profile` by Veterans](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/card-sort/card-sort-research-summary.md#veterans-associated-records-and--va-account-and-profile-with-a-wide-variety-of-content) tell us they have a broader mental model around these categories than we expected.

 People thought about the topic of  "records" in ways beyond "official records and documents".
 For VA account and profile, the misalignment between what participants did and what we expected seemed to be related to the words "my" and "your" in the article name.

 The scope in these topic categories was narrower in the SME card sort, which encourages us to believe the content will be categorized appropriately by content authors.
-Still, we should consider making `Records` more specific so that Veterans can quickly understand the content available there.
+Still, we should consider making `Records` more specific to records and documents,  { @LIZ <-- is that right? it wasn't clear what you mean by "speciic" - specific to what? } so that Veterans can quickly understand the content available there.

 **Recommendations**

 - Move forward with the majority of labels as proposed.
 - Consider revising the audience label ``Veterans 65+ with complex care needs``.
-- Consider revising `Records` to be more specific.
+- Consider revising `Records` to be more specific to records and documents.

 #### 2. Adding multiple categories and front-end tags to articles will increase findability; a second audience label may be helpful.

 While we had majority agreement across many groupings, some were by only a small margin.
 Across all card sorts, cards were placed into an average of 4 different categories.
 The variation in these groupings validate that the learning center needs to support different mental models so people can find content they're looking for, in the way that they think about it.

-The topic card sort had less agreement overall than the audience, which supports our initial hypothesis that multiple topic tags would be helpful in surfacing content to people.
+The topic card sort had less agreement overall than the audience, which supports our initial hypothesis that:
+- Users categorize content more variably or differently than our official benefit hub groupings
+- Multiple topic tags may be helpful in surfacing content to people
+- And more granular content-focused tags may be more helpful

 In our audience card sort, participants put articles into categories we didn't expect about 20% of the time in both groups.
 Often times, the associations made sense, such as `What is adult day care` being mapped by many participants to `Family members and caregivers`.
-Many of these instances seemed to be related to the a word in the article title being repeated in the audience label.
+Many of these instances seemed to be related to the a word in the article title being repeated in the audience label {@LIZ - is this true or just a sense?
+We tried to eliminate word echoes in our articles for the tricky labels; and for the ones that had the most problems -- veterans ag 65+ with complex care needs -- we def didn't have word echoes.
+Could you elaborate what you mean here?} .

-This suggests there could be a need to surface content by audience in more than one way, but it's challenging to determine that conclusively since our card sort did not combine audience and topic labels.
+This suggests there could be a need to surface content by audience in more than one way, but it's challenging to determine that conclusively since our card sort did not combine audience and topic labels for the sort.

 We should leverage analytics to determine if  allowing for a second front-end audience tag will improve the UX for people who look for content by audience.

 **Recommendation**